gl4ssesbo1/Nebula/README.md

 Needs Credentials: True
 -----------------------------
 ```
 To run it, just enter **run**.
 Depending on the output, it will either show a pagainated view, or just print it.
+The pagination, uses less binary, which for Windows uses the binary from **https://github.com/jftuga/less-Windows**.
+A copy of the exe is on less_binary directory.
 The output is also saved on files on the workspace directory:
 ```
 (work1)()(enum/aws_ec2_enum_instances) >>> run